Thallori/openXCOM-GCIC/readme.txt

 All assets made by thallori are free to use without giving credit, though since so many assets in this package are modifications of other assets and some may have even be outright ripped from commercial sources it isn't exactly possible to give blanket permission.

-This mod would not be possible without the kind documentation on the OpenXCom Wiki, the existance of MapView2/PCKView, and OpenXCom Extended itself.
+This mod would not be possible without the documentation on the OpenXCom Wiki, the existance of MapView2/PCKView, and OpenXCom Extended itself.

 SupSuper			OXC
 Warboy1982			OXC